top of page

 Jillian Ross, Sbongiseni Khulu

-Roxy Kaczmarck,
+Roxy Kaczmarek

-Sarah Judge and Jesse Shepstone.
+Sarah Judge and

 DKW printers, Jillian Ross and William Kentridge working on the large scale print at Kentridges studio at Arts on Main in Johannesburg.

-Workshop 1, January 2023
+January 2023

-The Less Good Idea, Season 10, October 2023
+Workshop at Centre for The Less Good Idea, Season 10 October 2023

 The Great Yes, The Great No